jordan-yee/principles/kakoune-plugins.md

 **Mnemonics** refers to associating a command with the initial letter of the command's name to make it easier to remember.
 There is a lot to remember when using any decent text editor, so making a command easier to remember is a good thing.
-However, prioritizing pnuemonic bindings will result in some clunky key combinations, which should be avoided.
+However, prioritizing mnemonic bindings will result in some clunky key combinations, which should be avoided.
 Further, Kakoune's mode system provides menus that display available key bindings in an activated mode, so learning a new key combination is a breeze.